bjorngrunde/fiddlesticks/README.md

 # fiddlesticks

-Simple wrapper to measure optimization or to find bottlenecks in your codebase.
+Simple class to measure optimization or to find bottlenecks in your codebase.

 As for now:
  Works on Mac.